ritazh/s3proxydocker/Deploy-to-Dokku.md

 [Dokku](http://dokku.viewdocs.io/dokku/) is a Docker powered open source Platform as a Service that runs on any hardware or cloud provider.

 ## Prerequisites
 Setup a [Dokku](http://dokku.viewdocs.io/dokku/installation/#installing-via-other-methods) environment in your cloud provider of choice.
-For example, you can following this [guide](http://dokku.viewdocs.io/dokku/getting-started/install/azure/) to install a Dokku instance on Microsoft Azure.
+For example, you can follow this [guide](http://dokku.viewdocs.io/dokku/getting-started/install/azure/) to install a Dokku instance on Microsoft Azure.

-## Update Your S3Proxy Dockerfile
-Similar to running S3Proxy as a container locally, you need to update your [s3proxy.conf](s3proxy.conf) file like [s3proxydokku.conf](s3proxydokku.conf) by replacing the [[dokku public ip]] value with the new dokku instance you have previously provisioned.

-## Deploy S3Proxy as a Docker App
+## Creating a new Docker App for S3Proxy

 - From your local dev machine, git clone this repo:
 ```